bjlkeng/bjlkeng.github.io/source/posts/tensors-manifolds-and-metric-spaces.rst

   `Metric Space <https://en.wikipedia.org/wiki/Metric_space>`__,
   `Covariance and contravariance of vectors <https://en.wikipedia.org/wiki/Covariance_and_contravariance_of_vectors>`__, `Vector <https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics)>`__
+* `Tensors for Laypeople <http://www.markushanke.net/tensors-for-laypeople/>`__, Markus Hanke
+* `Tensors for Beginners (YouTube playlist) <https://www.youtube.com/playlist?list=PLJHszsWbB6hrkmmq57lX8BV-o-YIOFsiG>`__, eigenchris

 ..
 [1] This is not exactly the best example because it's showing a vector in both contravariant and tangent covector space, which is not exactly the point I'm trying to make here.
 But the idea is basically the same: the vector is the same object regardless of what basis you use.

+..
+[2] There is a `geometric interpretation of covectors <https://en.wikipedia.org/wiki/Linear_form#Visualizing_linear_functionals>`__ are parallel surfaces and the contravariant vectors "piercing" these surfaces.
+I don't really like this interpretation because it's kind of artificial and doesn't have any physical analogue that I can think of.